Aquatic Resources Technician

 - Other duties as assigned

-- Enrolled in University or College with focus in Biology, Ecology, and/or Environmental Science-related studies
+- Enrolled in or graduated from University or College with focus in Biology, Ecology, and/or Environmental Science-related studies

 - Received electrofishing certification